 Math Doubts

-A method of separating a common factor from the terms of an expression is called the factorization (or factorisation) by taking out the common factors.
+A method of taking out the greatest common factor from terms of a polynomial is called factorization by taking out the greatest common factor.

 Introduction